Pomona-ITS/HPC-Tech-Tutorials/design/new_technologies/README.md

 There are now dozens of conferences on the subject including SXSW.
 Educause topics are increasingly about the use of VR/AR in educational settings.

 The setup at my desk includes an Oculus Rift, an HTC Vive, and a Meta2.
 I will keep them here for a few months so everyone can experience what VR has ot offer.
 I also have a Google Cardboard you can borrow if you want to see what it is like before acquiring one yourself.

+I also have a 3DScanner ([Structure by Occipital](https://structure.io/)) that can be used to scan object, people and even rooms. and a 3D Camera ([Lucid](https://www.lucidcam.com/)) that can be used to create an immersive 360 tour of the campus.

 ### Reading Materials